 In 2016 stormwater work was also completed in the Hastings Street-Browning Street area.

-We are mindful of the disruption caused to businesses and the public associated with work of this nature, particularly within the CBD and as such works will be staged in a way to cause the least impact possible.
+We're mindful of the disruption caused to businesses and the public with this work, particularly within the CBD, and will stage the project in a way to cause the least impact possible.

 |Stage one||Albion Street to just past Dickens Street||Yes|